workframers/artemis/doc/03_querying.md

 ## Creating a Document

 Before moving on, let's take a step-back and look at the `parse-document` macro.
-We've been using this macro to whenever we've executed a query, so what's its purpose?
+We've been using this macro whenever we've executed a query, so what's its purpose?

 According to the GraphQL spec, a Document describes a complete request string operated on by a GraphQL service.
 A Document looks something like this, then: